 With the old Windows Start menu, you could add the Control Panel as a menu or a drop-down list.
-With Windows 8, you can pin the Control Panel to the Start Screen and taskbar but first you need to know where it is.
+With Windows 8 or Windows 10, you can pin the Control Panel to the Start Screen and taskbar but first you need to know where it is.

 One of the chief complaints about Windows 8 (or any new version of Microsoft’s operating system) is “where did such-and-such go?”
 With Windows 8, when MS removed the Start button and Start Menu, it threw a lot of people for a loop.
 Because the Start Menu was like an old familiar hang out; one of those places that no matter how it changed over the years, it was a fairly reliable place to find stuff whether it was your Documents folder, Devices, Printers, the ability to search your programs and files, and of course, the Control Panel.

-There are about four ways (so far) to access the Control Panel in Windows 8 Preview Release.
+There are about four ways (so far) to access the Control Panel in Windows 8 or 10.

-Windows 8 introduces a “Charms” bar accessible from the top or bottom right “hot corner”.
+If you are using Windows 8, it introduces a “Charms” bar accessible from the top or bottom right “hot corner”.
 Simply drag the mouse pointer to either corner until the five Charms appear along the right edge of the screen.
 Drag the mouse pointer and click on Search (you can access the Search charm through the keyboard shortcut Windows logo + Q).

 The search pane will pop out and from there you can type Control Panel and select it from the results to the left.
 Alternatively, you can simply begin typing from the Start Screen.

 Windows 8 – Method 2: The Ribbon aka Windows Explorer

 In Windows 7, you can open Windows Explorer click on Computer and then Open Control Panel on the toolbar.

 In Windows 8 or 10, you can also click on Open Control Panel but the toolbar has been replaced by the Ribbon as found in Office 2010.